F3dai/f3dai.github.io/_posts/2020-06-02-Basic-Network-Utilities.md

 ![tracert](https://i.imgur.com/sDSliNE.png)

 As the internet is such as large network, packets always hop across several routers.
 This command shows which nodes the packet is sent to get to the destination.
-In this case, I have following the steps to get to www.cybergoat.co.uk.
+In this case, I have followed the steps to get to www.cybergoat.co.uk.

 ## Netstat